 I’ll warn you, these are hard to resist!
-So, while the recipe is sized perfectly for 12 muffins, you may want to make a few extras they’ll disappear so quickly.
+So, while the recipe is sized perfectly for 12 muffins, you may want to make a few extras as they’ll disappear quickly.

 How to Make Ahead, Store, and Freeze Cranberry Orange Muffins

 These muffins come together quickly and are also easy to make ahead.
 This makes them perfect for easy entertaining if you have guests for the weekend or for serving at holiday brunches, too!

-To serve, simply remove them from the freezer and allow to thaw completely.
-I like to serve these warm (but you can serve at room temperature as well), so I will reheat them a bit before serving.
+To serve: When ready to serve, remove them from the freezer and let them thaw completely.
+I like to serve these warm (but you can serve them at room temperature as well), so I will reheat them a bit before serving.

 More Muffin Recipes